Ekkehard-Schulze/precision-temperature-logger/README.md

 accuracy not worse than ±0.1°C from –20°C to 50°C.

-The firmware supports all combinations of the four
+The firmware auto-detects sensors and supports all combinations

-possible sensor addesses.
+of the four dedicated addresses.

 The logger writes a tab separated value formated text file with